Sy898/Challenge1_SoftwareEngineeringAssessment/README.md

 ---
 ## **Example Usage (i.e. how to run the code)**

-Clone repository from github.
+Clone repository from GitHub.
 Pull the latest code.

+Install based on installation steps shown above.

 How to run the code: